Thomas Pelham-Holles, 1st Duke of Newcastle: Royal favour

+Walpole's ally

 The victory of the Hanoverians over the Jacobites marked the beginning of the Whig Ascendancy which lasted for much of the 18th century.
 Because the Tory opposition had been tainted, in the eyes of George I, by their support of the Jacobite pretenders, he did not trust them and drew all of his ministers and officials from the Whigs.
 Following their victory, the Whigs split with one group forming the government for George I, and the other dissident Whigs became the effective opposition in Parliament.
 After a period of political manoeuvring, he was for a while associated with a Whig faction led by James Stanhope, but from 1720, Newcastle began to identify strongly with the government Whigs, who had quickly come to be dominated by Sir Robert Walpole.

 Walpole gladly welcomed the young Newcastle into his coterie because Walpole believed that he could easily control Newcastle and because it would strengthen Walpole's hand against the rival Whig factions.
 Newcastle joined with Walpole because Newcastle, correctly, believed that Walpole was going to dominate British politics for a generation.
 In 1721, Walpole began to serve as Britain's first prime minister and would hold that position for the next 21 years.
 He was related to Walpole's leading ally, Charles Townshend, strengthening his bond with the leader of the new administration.

 On 2 April 1717, he increased his Whig connections by marrying Lady Henrietta Godolphin, the granddaughter of the Duke of Marlborough, a national hero following his victories in the recent European war who was considered a Whig icon.